 The restaurants in Arequipa usually offer a main dish called “rocoto”.
-Rocoto relleno is the Peruvian variety of stuffed peppers, a dish which originated from Spain and became popular in Arequipa.
+Rocoto relleno is the Peruvian variety of stuffed peppers, a dish which originated in Spain and became popular in Arequipa.
 Since the sweet peppers used in Spain weren’t available in Peru they substituted rocoto peppers.
 Rocotos are spicier than jalapeño when raw and considered one of the most famous dishes of Peru.
 Peruvians do amazing things with those peppers!

 Originally chicherias were in Arequipa’s downtown houses.
 A red flag was hung outside the house to mark the place where you could eat and drink.
 The chicherias had large tables with benches where customers sat close to each other side by side.
 While the food was served, they passed around the chicha in one big glass to share with friends.
 Later, the picanterias moved to districts in the outskirts of Arequipa.
 There’s a picanteria in Yanahuara near my hotel and yes, it’s full of long wooden benches where everyone sits side by side.